schmaustech/quay-quickstart-blog/README.md

 With our tools in place we can now begin the configuration of Red Hat Quay which we will do via the Red Hat Quay API.
 The Red Hat Quay application programming interface (API) is an OAuth 2 RESTful API that consists of a set of endpoints for adding, displaying, changing and deleting features for Red Hat Quay.

-The first step is to create the initial quayadmin user which also happens to be a superuser.
+The first step is to initialize the quayadmin user which also happens to be a superuser.
 A superuser is a user account that has extended privileges, including the ability to manage users, organizations and service keys.
 They also have the ability to view change logs, query usage logs and create globally visible user messages.
-To create the user we will use curl and post to send the json data payload to Red Hat Quay.
+To initialize the user we will use curl and post to send the json data payload to Red Hat Quay API.
 Inside this payload will be the username, password, email and access token flag:

 ~~~bash
 $ curl -X POST -k  https://poc-registry-quay-quay-poc.apps.kni20.schmaustech.com/api/v1/user/initialize --header 'Content-Type: application/json' --data '{ "username": "quayadmin", "password":"password", "email": "quayadmin@schmaustech.com", "access_token": true}'